All Episodes

 In 2014, the year the Russians began their operation targeting the 2016 elections, I warned about Russia's worldwide influence operations.

-In April of 2016, I stated that the United States and their failure to predict Putin's plans and intentions is quote the biggest intelligence failure that we have had since 9-11.
+In April of 2016, I stated that the United States and their failure to predict Putin's plans and intentions is, quote, the biggest intelligence failure that we have had since 9-11.

-All right, here to sort through all of this, and we have so much more today, we welcome back Sarah Carter, investigative reporter, Fox News contributor, and Sidney Powell, federal appellate attorney and former federal prosecutor, author of the book License to Lie, Exposing Corruption at the DOJ, and also David Schoen.
+We welcome back Sarah Carter, investigative reporter, Fox News contributor, and Sidney Powell, federal appellate attorney and former federal prosecutor, author of the book License to Lie, Exposing Corruption at the DOJ, and also David Schoen.

 We talked about him last week, civil rights criminal defense attorney.

-He's here to talk about Sarah's piece and what he knows about Andrew Weissman and this team that Robert Mueller has put together, Thank you all for being with us.
+He's here to talk about Sarah's piece and what he knows about Andrew Weissman and this team that Robert Mueller has put together.

 We appreciate it.